mjbots/moteus/lib/rust/moteus/README.md

+# moteus

-# Rust bindings for moteus brushless controller
+Rust client library for moteus brushless motor controllers.

-These bindings permit communication and control of moteus brushless controllers from Rust.
+This crate provides a high-level API for communicating with moteus controllers over CAN-FD.
+It supports multiple transport backends and automatic device discovery.

 ## Crate Structure